mozman/ezdxf/docs/source/tutorials/mleader.rst

 .. image:: gfx/mleader_block_vertical_1.png

-The top/bottom connection type does not support the "dog leg" feature.
+The top/bottom connection type does not support the "dogleg" feature.

 BLOCK Alignment
 ~~~~~~~~~~~~~~~